mdsanima-lab/mdsanima-cli/README.md

 # mdsanima-cli

-Command line tools for images processing, generating pixelart, adding logo to images and many more.
+Command line tools for images processing, generating pixel art, adding logo to images and many more.

 ## Installation